 Large medical schools that have overrun their capacity to comfortably house their students, relying on a ruthless attrition rate of 40% to “make room” in later terms, are not putting their students’ best interests at the center of their priorities.
 Putting student overflow in a hotel, on a cruise ship, or simply putting too many in a single living space is counterproductive to their success and no way for a school to operate.
 This is simply not a factor when small classes are a priority at the enrollment level.

-A commonality between US and Caribbean medical schools is that their curriculum are in a constant state of evolution.
+A commonality between US and Caribbean medical schools is that their curriculum is in a constant state of evolution.
 They need to do everything possible to teach students the latest and greatest understanding of the human body and the science that goes into regulating its functions.
 At the same time, medical schools need to ensure that their students are adequately prepared to shine in their licensing exams.
 These two major elements, while similar in goal, do not always have the same best methods of teaching.
 As a result, schools (operating under strict guidelines to not teach the test) must still ensure that time and resources are available to help students effectively understand the same material from two different perspectives.
-This means traditional lab and lecture as well as practical study that is emphatically focused on the concepts and day-to-day life as a doctor.
+This means traditional lab and lecture as well as a practical study that is emphatically focused on the concepts and day-to-day life as a doctor.
 It also means using authorized preparation approaches (typically towards the end of basic sciences) to help students score as high as possible on the USMLE Step-1 exam, to not only ensure that students have a thorough working grasp of what they’ve learned, but to make sure they shine when it comes time to match (as always, Step-1 is the top criteria in matching).

 Similarly, Caribbean medical schools must be transparent from day one about the importance of this exam, in demonstrating to students what scores are expected of them to have a strong residency match, and what their path will look like as an IMG.
 This can include an accessible, school-supported alumni network, extensive integrated USMLE preparation like Trinity’s fifth term, and additional instruction from faculty as well as outside resources like Kaplan.
 The licensing exams are not wolves students are thrown to, they are a metric by which a school should judge its own ability to navigate that tension between pure academic material and practical, legal recognition for the work the students have done and the benefit they can offer their future patients.